 Certain uses, structures or conditions are designated as "SP" in the Table of Use Regulations included as an attachment to this Bylaw.
 These uses require a special permit from the Board of Appeals, which may be obtained only by use of the following procedure.
-Special permits required by Article 7, Open Space Residential Zoning, Article 10, Floodplain District, and Article 11, Watershed Protection District, shall be exempt from the provisions of this Section and shall be governed by the provisions of Articles 7, 10 and 11.
+Special permits required by Article 8.1, Open Space Residential Zoning, Article 10.1, Floodplain District, and Article10.2, Watershed Protection District, shall be exempt from the provisions of this Section and shall be governed by the provisions of Articles 8.1, 10.1 and 10.2.

 A. Form of application.
 [Amended 4-28-2014ATM by Art.
 33]